 There are currently approx. 2,000 students at the school and about to expand by a further 850 at the start of the September term.
 Two very large new extensions are currently being built – one at the front of the school which will house predominantly younger students and a further block being added at the end and rear of the current school which will house the older students.
-Currently open until year 10, this extension will make space for years 11 to 13 and include all the additional specialist rooms associated with the senior school and a launch of the Sixth Form, offering A Levels, in September 2018.
+Currently open until year 11, this extension will make space for years 12 to 13 and include all the additional specialist rooms associated with the senior school and a launch of the Sixth Form, offering A Levels, in September 2018.

-However, one of the most significant new ventures that GEMS Metropole will undertake in 2016/17 is the opening of a specialist inclusion unit – Small Steps - which will be unique in the GEMS group.
+One of the most significant new ventures that GEMS Metropole planned to undertake in 2016/17 was the opening of a specialist inclusion unit – Small Steps - which is unique in the GEMS group.
 GEMS Metropole is currently the only school of this brand and this has enabled the school to try something new which does not commit other GEMS schools of the same brand to follow suit.
-GEMS Metropole already offers very strong SEN provision under the leadership of the Head of Primary, Sara Hedger, who is also the SENCO for the school and a very practiced SEN practitioner.
+GEMS Metropole already offers strong SEN provision under the leadership of the Head of Primary, Sara Hedger, who is also the SENCO for the school and a very practiced SEN practitioner.
 Small Steps is a joint venture with a specialist provider - www.bloomingtree.co.uk/ - from the UK and came about as a result of experience of a close friend of Mrs. Hedger, who had been unable to find a school for her Autistic child in Dubai.

 The Small Steps unit is designed to work with no more than 11 students in the age range from 2to 6 years of age.
 The aim is to provide early intervention that will allow these children to develop to the extent that they will then be able to enter the mainstream of the school by year 2, where places will be guaranteed.
 The main focus will be on providing support for children with Autism and Speech and Language delay.
 A team of 13 therapists/lead therapists (all recruited by specialists Bloomingtree in London) will be responsible for working with the children whilst training other staff.
 Staff will be visited and assessed twice yearly by the team from the UK to ensure that progress on all fronts is as expected.
 Each child will have a 1-1 Applied Behaviour Analysis (ABA) programme with the specialist staff.
 This support will continue at home during holidays, in order to ensure that the programme is continued outside the school environment.
 Children will participate in mainstream activities where appropriate, as well as spending regular time with the Small Steps team.
 There is also the possibility that the unit will offer support to older children with Speech and Language issues once the initial set up and establishment of the unit has taken place.